Chris Hattingh

 Christian "Chris" Hattingh is a South African politician.
-A member of the Democratic Alliance (DA), South Africa's official opposition, he has served at various times in the local, provincial and national tiers of his country's government.
+A member of the Democratic Alliance (DA), a part of South Africa's Government of National Unity, he has served at various times in the local, provincial and national tiers of his country's government.

 He was the longest-serving member of the North West Provincial Legislature before moving to the National Council of Provinces, the upper house of the national parliament in Cape Town, serving between 2015 and 2019.
-He is currently a DA councillor in JB Marks Local Municipality.
+He was later a DA councillor in JB Marks Local Municipality.
+He is currently an MP in the National Assembly of South Africa.

 Background

-A direct descendant of the Stellenbosch landowner Hans Heinrich Hattingh, Hattingh was born in Potchefstroom.
+A direct descendant of the Stellenbosch landowner Hans Heinrich Hattingh and his wife Susannah Visser Hattingh, Hattingh was born in Potchefstroom.
 He completed his school career at the Potchefstroom Gymnasium and did basic military training at the 4th Field Regiment and the School of Artillery.
 He served as a Citizen Force officer in various positions in the Regiment Potchefstroom University and finally for seven years as the commanding officer.

 He started practising as a community pharmacist in Potchefstroom after obtaining a B.Sc.
 (Pharm) degree at the Potchefstroom University – a career he pursued until 1999.